GopnikOutlanders/OpenCore-Post-Install/universal/oc2hdd.md

 ## Special note for InsydeH2O BIOS users

-If your BIOS is a Insyde or InsydeH2O BIOS, you may notice that if you are trying to dual boot you'll only see Windows Boot Manager as a viable option after copying your OpenCore to your internal drive.
-This is due to the way Insyde blocks booting from `EFI/BOOT/BOOTX64.EFI`.
-When this happens, there is a way around this by adding a direct entry to OpenCore to the BIOS' Boot Menu.
-You can follow these steps to restore OpenCore to your Boot Menu while keeping Windows.
-It is best to have this opened on another screen such as a phone or another computer as this will break booting into Windows temporarily.
+If your BIOS is a Insyde or InsydeH2O BIOS, you may notice that trying to dual boot Windows & macOS you will only see `Windows Boot Manager` as a viable option after copying your OpenCore to your internal drive.
+This is due to the way Insyde blocks booting from `EFI/BOOT/BOOTX64.EFI` and the only workaround is to add an entry to your UEFI Boot Menu via NVRAM.
+To do this, follow the steps outlined below:

+**NOTICE**: This will temporarily prevent Windows from booting until completed.
+Do **NOT** delete `bootmgfw.efi` if you plan on dual-booting.

 * Access your EFI via administrative console (Admin Terminal) while in Windows, or use Explorer++
 * Rename the `bootmgfw.efi` file under `EFI/Microsoft` to something you can remember, but it cannot have .efi at the end)
 * Replace `BOOTX64.EFI` inside `EFI/BOOT` with the one from your OpenCore install
 * Reboot machine
-* You should see OpenCore again, boot back into macOS
+* You should see OpenCore again as before, boot back into macOS
 * Go into your config.plist, and enable `LauncherOption`
+  * For more information on `LauncherOption`, please click [here](../multiboot/bootstrap.md).
   * For newer InsydeH2O revisions, you can attempt to use `Full`, but if it fails switch to `Short` as most older Insyde BIOSes have a hard time reading full device paths.
-* Reboot once more to choose `OpenCore`, but instead of booting into macOS, choose the reboot option at the OpenCore Boot Picker
+* Reboot once more, but instead of booting into macOS, choose the reboot option at the OpenCore Boot Picker
   * To do this, press `Tab` until the Reboot option is highlighted (Pressing Tab halts the timeout for auto-boot)
 * Press the key to access your UEFI Boot Menu, and you should see a new entry called OpenCore
 * OpenCore should boot normally at this point.